Br4dleyV/fivem-velleb-multijob/README.md

 2. Configure script in `shared/config.lua`

 ## Future features
-- Bridge for more frameworks
+- Bridge for more frameworks --> Currently in development
 - Add max job limit configuration